criadoperez/stacks-docs/docs/nodes-and-miners/stacks-node-configuration.md

 ### krypton

-Start a node that will join and stream blocks from the public krypton regtest, powered by Blockstack via [Proof of Transfer](/understand-stacks/overview#proof-of-transfer-pox).
+Start a node that will join and stream blocks from the public krypton regtest, powered by Blockstack via [Proof of Transfer](../understand-stacks#consensus-mechanism).
+sidebar_position: 1

 Example: